Definitely-Human/Definitely-Human/README.md

 <h1 style="color: #44AEFB;">🔥 Alexander Savchuk </h1>

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-    I am a passionate, full stack software developer and hobbyist.
-Usually I like to develop applications when I think I have an idea no one has yet implemented or when I need something very specific to me.
-This always led me to interact with different tools and technologies.
-Besides programming I also have many other hobbies, such as drawing, playing piano, studying foreign languages, doing sport and many others.
+&emsp; I am a passionate, full-stack software developer and hobbyist.
+Usually, I like to develop applications when I think I have a unique idea or need something very specific to me.
+Being a person with many hobbies and a desire to create has always led me to interact with different tools and technologies over the many years I've been programming.
+Besides software development, I also enjoy activities like drawing, playing piano, studying foreign languages, doing sports, and many others.
 <br>
 <br>
 <div align="center">